torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 We are going to see how to improve that and other things like common patters, good practices and other considerations.

-## Minimize Docker Image Size With Multi-stage Builds
+## Use Multi-Stage Builds to Minimize the Image Size

 A common pattern to build smaller docker images is to use multi-stage Dockerfiles.